 Tennis elbow treatment is multifactorial.
 This implies that there are a lot of factors that contribute to the treatment of tennis elbow.
 The factors are;

-- Tennis elbow is self-limiting: This means that the tennis elbow gets better on its own without any medical intervention.
+- Tennis elbow is self-limiting: This means that the elbow gets better independently without any medical intervention.
 The most important thing is to avoid performing the activities that caused the tennis elbow initially.

 - Painkillers such as Nonsteroidal Antiinflammatory Drugs (NSAIDs) help play a significant role in the treatment of tennis elbow.
-They can be applied like a cream or gel to the point of inflammation, and there are a ton of them out there.
+They can be applied like a cream or gel to the point of inflammation, and many are out there.
 Visit a medical practitioner to prescribe the right one for you.

 - Surgery: Your surgeon may suggest you remove the affected tendon surgically if you persistently experience unbearable pain after trying other treatment methods.